How To Survive A Multi-Day Music Festival

 Quick Reset Hacks: When fatigue hits, find a quiet corner for a 5-minute meditation with ear-plugs, splash your face with cold water for an instant wake-up, and bust out simple hamstring and calf stretches to banish cramps before you hit the floor again.

 Post-Fest Care: After the final drop, hang your mesh layers and bandanas to air-dry and de-odorize.
-Hand-wash your graphic tees inside-out in cold water to preserve prints, then treat your feet to an Epsom-salt soak and gentle stretching so you’re ready for the next adventure.
+Hand-wash your graphic tees inside-out in cold water to preserve prints, then treat your feet to an Epsom-salt soak and gentle stretching so you're ready for the next adventure.
+Already planning your next event?
+The EDC 2026 streetwear guide covers exactly what to bring for one of the biggest multi-day festivals on the calendar.